mdragt/machinelearning/README.md

     validation <- validation[, -highly.cor]

 **Preproccesing of the variables**
 The amount of predictors is now 46.
-We will continue with the preproccing of these predictors, by centering and scaling them
+We will continue with the preproccing of these predictors, by centering and scaling them.
+Remember that the last column of the validation set contained the problem_id.

     # pre process variables
     preObj <-preProcess(data[,1:prior],method=c('knnImpute', 'center', 'scale'))